Unpolarized gluon PDF of the nucleon from lattice QCD at physical point in the continuum limit

 Despite its fundamental importance, the determination of the gluon PDF has historically presented significant theoretical and computational challenges.
 Traditional approaches rely on global fits to experimental data from deep inelastic scattering and hadron-hadron collisions~\cite{Bailey:2020ooq, Hou:2019efy,NNPDF:2017mvq,NNPDF:2021njg,Accardi:2016qay,Dulat:2015mca}.
 However, these phenomenological extractions are inherently model-dependent and face severe limitations in the large-$x$ region where experimental data is sparse and the gluon PDF becomes increasingly uncertain.
 The lack of direct experimental constraints on the gluon PDF at large $x$ has motivated the development of first-principles theoretical approaches.

-The advent of Large Momentum Effective Theory (LaMET)~\cite{Ji:2013dva, Ji:2014gla, Ji:2017rah} has revolutionized the field by enabling first-principle calculations of PDFs from lattice QCD.
-LaMET provides a systematic framework for extracting light-cone PDFs from quasi-PDFs, which can be computed directly on the lattice and matched to the physical PDFs through perturbative matching relations.
+The advent of Large Momentum Effective Theory (LaMET)~\cite{Ji:2013dva, Ji:2014gla, Ji:2017rah} has provided a promising framework for direct first-principles calculations of PDFs from lattice QCD.
+It offers a systematic procedure to extract light-cone PDFs from quasi-PDFs, where the latter can be computed directly on the lattice and matched to the former through perturbative matching relations.
 The key insight of LaMET is that when a hadron carries large momentum $P_z \gg \Lambda_{\text{QCD}}$, the quasi-PDF approaches the light-cone PDF up to perturbative matching and power corrections that can be systematically controlled.
 Recent years have witnessed remarkable progress in lattice PDF calculations, with numerous studies successfully extracting quark PDFs for both nucleons and mesons~\cite{Lin:2018pvv,LatticeParton:2018gjr, LatticeParton:2020uhz, LatticePartonLPC:2021gpi, Hua:2020gnw, LatticePartonLPC:2022eev, Zhang:2022xuw, LatticeParton:2022zqc, LatticePartonLPC:2023pdv, LatticeParton:2022xsd, LatticePartonCollaborationLPC:2022myp, LatticeParton:2023xdl, LatticePartonLPC:2023pdv, Zhang:2024omt, Chen:2024rgi, LatticeParton:2024zko, LPC:2025spt, Zhang:2025hvf, Good:2024iur}.

 However, lattice calculations of gluon PDFs present unique challenges that have limited their progress compared to quark PDFs.
-The gluonic operators are notoriously noisy in lattice simulations, requiring sophisticated techniques to extract clean signals.
-The renormalization of gluonic operators presents additional complications due to mixing with quark operators.
-Several pioneering studies have made significant progress in gluon PDF calculations, with most employing the pseudo-PDF method~\cite{Fan:2018dxu, Fan:2020cpa, HadStruc:2021wmh, Fan:2022kcb, Good:2023gai, Delmar:2023agv, Fan:2021bcr, Good:2023ecp, Salas-Chavira:2021wui}.
-The LaMET calculations of the gluon PDF has recently appeared~\cite{Good:2024iur, Good:2025daz, NieMiera:2025mwj}, though these studies are performed either at a single lattice spacing without continuum extrapolation or at one finite momentum without infinite momentum extrapolation.
+Although the gluon quasi-PDF operators have been proposed and extensively studied~\cite{Wang:2017qyg,Wang:2017eel,Zhang:2018diq,Wang:2019tgg}, their matrix elements are notoriously noisy in lattice simulations, requiring sophisticated techniques to extract clean signals.
+Several pioneering studies~\cite{Fan:2018dxu, Fan:2020cpa, HadStruc:2021wmh, Fan:2022kcb, Good:2023gai, Delmar:2023agv, Fan:2021bcr, Good:2023ecp, Salas-Chavira:2021wui} have made significant progress in gluon PDF calculations, with most employing the pseudo-PDF method~\cite{Radyushkin:2017cyf}.
+LaMET calculations of the gluon PDF have recently appeared~\cite{Good:2024iur, Good:2025daz, NieMiera:2025mwj}, which have been performed at unphysical pion mass.